nescalada/nescalada.tech/README.md

 # 👨🏻‍💻 Porfolio nescalada (mix google sites y midudev)

 <p>
-Some month ago I made a simple Google Sites portfolio but as I know I need to show a little of my dev skills I decided to make a new portfolio.
-So I made it inspired in my previous Google Sites and Midudev portfolio with Astro, Tailwind CSS and more.
+A few months ago, I created a simple portfolio using Google Sites.
+However, since I wanted to showcase some of my development skills, I decided to build a new portfolio.
+I took inspiration from my previous Google Sites portfolio and Midudev's portfolio, and I built this one using Astro, Tailwind CSS, and more.

-Feel free to use this portfolio as template for your own projects 🚀.
+Feel free to use this portfolio as a template for your own projects! 🚀
 </p>

 <div align="center">